IdentityStolen/JobSearch/README.md

 ## Purpose

-Purpose of this exercise id to create django app around government job search since semantic based search wasn't working for upstream site.
+Purpose of this exercise is to create django app around government job search since semantic based search wasn't working for upstream site.
 This project uses wordhoard library in order to achieve sematic search.